Cajac/picoCTF-Writeups/picoCTF_2024/Reverse_Engineering/WinAntiDbg0x100.md

 ![x32dbg Usercode](Images/x32dbg_Usercode.png)

-We can use the same string search in the debugger and navigate to the function above by double-clicking on the string.
+We can use a string search as in the decompiler and navigate to the function above by double-clicking on the string.
+Press the `Az`-icon to `Find Strings`.

 Let's set a breakpoint on the call to `IsDebuggerPresent` and `Run` the code with `F9`.